valtterivalo/wizards-casting-spells/specfile2.md

   - **Tutorial**: Add a first level explaining mechanics (e.g., "Hold 1 to charge Fire").
 TODO
   - **Test**: Playtest with 1-3 players to ensure flow and fun.
 TODO
 - **Duration**: 4-6 days.
 IN PROGRESS

+### Phase 6: Enhanced Gameplay Features
+- **Goal**: Add depth and quality-of-life improvements to take the game to the next level.
+- **Tasks**:
+  - **Targeted Spell Casting** (`game.py` & `main.py`): IN PROGRESS
+    - Implement mouse cursor targeting for spell effects instead of global screen effects MOSTLY COMPLETED ✓
+    - Add different sized hitboxes for different spells (stronger spells have larger areas of effect)
+    - Create visual indicators showing spell targeting and range
+    - Allow targeting teleport destinations and barrier placements
+  - **Larger Game Screen** (`main.py`): TODO
+    - Increase screen resolution from 800x600 to 1024x768 or larger
+    - Adjust UI elements to prevent overlapping or cramped displays
+    - Rebalance game object sizes and speeds for the larger play area
+  - **Level Generation System** (`game.py`): TODO
+    - Create a standardized, data-driven system for defining levels
+    - Build a level editor or structured format (JSON/YAML) for easy level creation
+    - Add support for different terrain types, environmental hazards, and interactive objects
+    - Implement a system to load levels from external files
+  - **Camera System** (`rendering.py`): TODO
+    - Implement a camera that can move beyond the static screen
+    - Create a dynamic zoom system that adjusts based on player spread
+    - Add smooth transitions between camera movements
+    - Implement mini-map or indicators for off-screen players
+- **Duration**: 7-10 days.
+PLANNED

 ---